apify/actor-whitepaper/README.md

 The Apify CLI provides a number of commands, which can aid with actor development in two ways:

-1. When developing actors using Node.js or Python, the CLI makes it easy to run the actors locally or deploy them to the Apify platform, using commands such as `run` and `push`.
+1. When developing actors using **Node.js or Python**, the CLI makes it easy to run the actors locally or deploy them to the Apify platform, using commands such as `run` and `push`.
    For details, see [Local development](#local-development).
-2. You can use the `actor` command to implement the actor logic in a shell script.
+2. You can use the `actor` command to implement the actor logic in a **shell script**.
-   This is especially useful for repackaging existing software tools written in an arbitrary language as an actor.
+   This is useful for repackaging existing software tools written in an arbitrary language as an actor.
 You simply write a shell script that transforms the actor input to command-line options needed by the existing software, launch it, and then store results as actor output.